P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/tasks-outside-mtd-software.html.md

 ---
-title: HMRC online services | Income Tax (Making Tax Digital) end-to-end service guide
+title: Tasks outside MTD software | Income Tax (Making Tax Digital) end-to-end service guide
-weight: 9
+weight: 6
 description: Sign in to HMRC online services to manage your income tax.
 ---

 <!--- Section owner: MTD Programme --->

+# Tasks outside MTD software

+(Content needed)

-# HMRC online services
+## HMRC online services

 Self-assessment customers who have signed up for Making Tax Digital for Income Tax can [sign into HMRC online services](https://www.gov.uk/log-in-register-hmrc-online-services) to access relevant services.
 Customers can reach their Making Tax Digital account by clicking the **Making Tax Digital for Income Tax** link.

 Software providers need to design a customer journey between software and HMRC online services.
 Whenever the journey takes the customer to HMRC online services, the service should open in a new browser window.
 This will allow customers to complete additional tasks not available in the software.